Gravitational Sedimentation Calculator

 There is confusion between "dispersions" which are supposed to settle over time and "solutions" which don't.
 The distinction is false - the same sized nanoparticle and large molecule will settle with exactly the same rules, eventually reaching a steady, exponentially increasing concentration gradient.
 These rules aren't, at first, intuitive so the app illustrates what happens in a column of the right length, left undisturbed for the right length of time.

 The calculations here are based on the famous Mason & Weaver1 paper from 1924.
-We have a column length l, a particle (or molecule) of radius r (and therefore volume V=4/3πr³) and density ρ (here assumed always to be larger than that of the solvent, with the difference being δ).
+We have a column length l, a particle (or molecule) of radius r (and therefore volume V=4/3πr³) and density ρ (I use the absolute value of the difference, δ, so lighter particles seem to fall down...).
 For those with large polymers and biomaterials of known MWt, you can use the estimator2 to find an appropriate equivalent radius.
 The solvent viscosity is η and the initial (relative) concentration is 1 down the length of the column.
-Two important values are pre-calculated: α determines the ultimate equilibrium concentration at the bottom of the column - it depends on RT and Avogadro's number, N; β is simply the time that a particle would take to travel the length of the tube via the normal Stokes equation.
+The temperature used for the kT value is fixed at 298 as its effect is small for typical cases.

-Those who handle nanoparticles will benefit from exploring the app, for two reasons.
+Those who handle nanoparticles will benefit from exploring the app, for three reasons.
 First, it gives some idea of timescales.
 Second, and more importantly, because there is a big difference from this thermodynamic concentration gradient and "crashing out" of particles via, say, flocculation.
 It is important for the nanoparticle world to understand that gravity is not a way to distinguish "soluble" molecules from "dispersed" particles.
 A large DNA molecule behaves identically to a similar-sized nanoparticle.
+Thirdly because it's awesome to see a picture of the Boltzmann distribution.
+Yes, the curve at equilibrium is the Boltzmann distribution and this image of the red gold nanoparticles from the Werts' website (which also has lots of excellent Python scripts!) shows the equilibrium concentration for r=10, 20 and 30nm, l=15, ρ~20 with the water having a density of 1 and viscosity of 1.6.
+You can readily simulate them in the app.

 The inspiration for writing this app came from Dr Seishi Shimizu of U. York.
 Until he pointed it all out, I had been completely unaware of the theory or its significance in the debate about nanoparticles being "soluble" (which they are) rather than "dispersed" (an undefined and confusingly unhelpful term).